-In attendance: Jeffrey Rawlings co-chair, Alyce Knaflich co-chair, Rachelle Dugan, Melissa Hewitt, Jaime Stepp, Laurel McNamee staff, Sarah Murray staff
+In attendance: Jeffrey Rawlings co-chair, Rachelle Dugan, Eric Edwards, Melissa Hewitt, Laurel McNamee staff

-Inspiring Uplift: Rachelle Dugan: RBG, "Fight for the things that you care about.
+Inspiring Uplift: Rachelle Dugan: RBG "fight for the things that you care about.
 But do it in a way that others will follow you."

 Conversation of how to counter negative media and cultural narrative about people experiencing homelessness.